AWS Certified AI Practitioner (AIF-C01)

 Please set an alt value for this image...

 In the past, if you wanted to get a dedicated AI certification from AWS, you’d have to study for the infamously hard AWS Machine Learning - Speciality certification.
-However, as of late August 2024, AWS has made the AWS Certified AI Practitioner certification available, and it’s currently in beta.
-As a foundational certification, this means the barrier to learning about AWS’s AI solutions is now far lower than before.
+Thankfully, these days you can take the AWS Certified AI Practitioner certification to prove that you've got a strong understanding of AI concepts and AWS AI tools.

 Who is the AWS Certified AI Practitioner for?

-The Certified AI Practitioner is a foundational-level certificate, and it’s perfect for anyone who’s dipping their toes into AWS’s various AI solutions.
+The Certified AI Practitioner is perfect for anyone who’s dipping their toes into AWS’s various AI solutions.
 This could be IT managers or IT support professionals, or people in non-technical roles who want to understand these solutions, such as business analysts, product or project managers.

-However, just because this exam is foundational does not mean you should underestimate it.
+Slightly difficult.
+While the exam is foundational, it doesn't mean you should underestimate it.
 The exam doesn’t cover topics deeply, but it does cover a lot of ground.
 By passing it, it demonstrates you have that broad knowledge of AI concepts and AWS services.

-If you’ve had some exposure—say, up to six months—to these technologies, this exam will be a great one to take.
+No. However, if you've had some exposure—say, up to six months—to these technologies, you'll fit into the core demographic this exam is aimed at.
 It doesn’t go into the weeds with coding or data engineering, so you don’t need to be an expert in these to pass.

 What the exam covers